medik8s/sbd-operator/test/e2e/README.md

 ### Common Issues

 #### 1. "Cluster is not AWS-based"
 ```
-Error: cluster is not AWS-based, skipping AWS disruption tests
+AWS not available for disruption tests: cluster is not AWS-based, skipping AWS disruption tests
 ```
-**Solution:** Ensure you're running on an AWS-based Kubernetes cluster with proper provider IDs.
+**Solution:** This is informational.
+Non-AWS tests will still run.
+For AWS disruption tests, ensure you're running on an AWS-based Kubernetes cluster with proper provider IDs.

 #### 2. "Failed to detect AWS region"
 ```